angrykoala/wendigo/README.md

 ```

 **type(selector, text)**
-Types given text (as element value) in all the elements (input) with given selector.
-If a value is already present, appends the new text at the end.
+Types given text in the first element matching given selector.
+If a value is already present, writes the new value at the beginning.

 ```js